brucavalcanti/JapaneseFlashCards/README.md

 # JapaneseFlashCards

-The objective of this app is help the learning of japanese, using a series of flashcards that contains both hiragana and katakana symbol and romanji.
+The objective of this app is help the learning of japanese, using a series of flashcards that contains both hiragana and katakana symbols and their respective romanji.